Spotifam/spotifam-backend/README.md

 for tutorial go to "Lower level virtualenv" at this link: https://docs.python-guide.org/dev/virtualenvs/#lower-level-virtualenv

+this will require you to install virtualenv, then start an environment.

-then, still in the root project folder, `pip install -r requirements.txt`
+After the virtualenv is running, still in the root project folder, `pip install -r requirements.txt`

 ### Run